 Adult work experience placements can provide individuals with the opportunity to observe and sometimes participate, under supervision, in the workplace.
 At this time applicants are required to source placements by themselves i.e. we do not match applicants to host supervisors.
 A request for this type of placement should be made directly to the department of interest who will negotiate the content and length of the placement.
 Once the placement has been agreed with the applicant the host department will contact the Learning & Education team to confirm the arrangements.

-The Physiotherapy Team have recently developed a new two day placement programme for S5/S6 pupils interested in pursuing physiotherapy, and for adults planning to apply for the undergraduate programme.
-The next available intake dates will be in January and February 2018 .
-Click here to view dates and further information.
+The Physiotherapy Team have developed a two day placement programme for S5/S6 pupils interested in pursuing physiotherapy, and for adults planning to apply for the undergraduate programme.
+The applications for placements in March and April 2018 are now closed.
+Further dates will be advertised soon.
+Click here to view additional information.
 As places are limited applicants should be on track to meet the entry requirements for the undergraduate physiotherapy programme.

 Another route into NHS employment, which includes work experience, is via a pre-employment training programme.
 These programmes are often delivered in partnership with other agencies and are geared towards under- represented groups within our workforce (e.g. young people, care experienced, and disabled).
 The programmes tend to include a combination of classroom based sessions and work placements which with tutor aim to provide people with the confidence, skills and knowledge to make successful applications for entry level posts within NHS Greater Glasgow and Clyde.